How Individuals Are Taxed in South Africa

 By collecting personal income tax, the government can efficiently distribute resources to develop and sustain essential public services and promote overall socio-economic development.

-South Africa utilizes a progressive tax system where higher income earners pay a larger percentage of their earnings.
-The following table illustrates the tax brackets and corresponding rates for the 2025/26 tax year:
+South Africa utilizes a progressive tax system where higher income earners pay a larger percentage of their earnings:

 This table ensures clarity for both newcomers and seasoned taxpayers by outlining exactly how much tax is due based on income levels.